A detailed, clean and helpful resource for an international students in Australia.

 Australian universities are rich in resources.
 Resources include but are not limited to libraries, computer and internet access, and printing centre.
 As you start your university such resources prove to be very helpful for you to achieve your study goal.

 Most universities have dedicated international student hubs just to help you with any queries you may have.

 Build a good professional rapport with your professor and facilitators

 It is essential to develop a good rapport with your facilitators as well.
-They are there to help you understand your specialisation better and guide you to progress your degree with good grades and skills.
+They are there to help you understand your specialisation better and guide you to progress in your degree with good grades and skills.
 However, it is not the case that socialising with lecturers will help you achieve good grades but they will help you to understand the best career pathways.
-Students who wish to pursue their goal to be an academic or attain higher education levels will definitely get the best out of the networking with facilitators.
+Students who wish to pursue their goal to be an academic or attain higher education levels will definitely get the best out of networking with facilitators.

 Participate in activities and workshops offered

 Getting into uni doesn’t only mean countless study hours. assessments and exams.
 Throughout your degree, you will get countless opportunities to speed up your career development.
 If you are pursuing an MBA, workshops such as ‘Build a strong resume for the corporate’ or ‘Xero’ workshops are prevalent.
 Such workshops will help you develop skills for your future work role.
 Many important aspects which are not covered in the lectures are accessed through such workshops.

 Take the help of mentors, student support and counsellors when needed